compsci-apology/book/book.md

 3. Organisms that operate in multiple, distinct, changing environments will be selected for this hierarchical structure
     1. This conceptual structure allows for faster learning inindividual environments, thus faster adaptation to change
     2. This conceptual structure allows for generalization across environments, lowering the energy cost of learning
-### Memories, beliefs, and abstract concepts exist in a hierarchy of abstraction.
+### Memories, beliefs, and abstract concepts exist in a hierarchy of abstraction roughly matching that which maxizes evolvability.
 1. Each layer is a lossy compression of the layer below it
     1. Our senses give us only meaningless impressions
     2. Experiences are compressions of groups of impressions